 Nothing’s more American than a good old-fashioned games night!
 Celebrate the 4th of July holiday by gathering in your living room with friends or family and getting competitive.
 Not feeling competitive?
 Work together to crack a cold case!
 Hunt A Killer is a fun murder mystery game that will have the whole family enthralled.
 So get your notepad and start piecing together the clues to solve the crime.
 Happy hunting!

 3. Did Somebody Say Karaoke?

 You don’t need celebrity performances to celebrate the 4th of July!
 Break out the karaoke and you and your friends can take turns putting on performances for each other (and the cat).
 To really get in the spirit of the holiday, have a patriotic-themed karaoke party.
 Everyone needs to be dressed in red, white, and blue.
 Crazy glasses, hats and other accessories are not required, however encouraged.
 Sit around your living room, grab a beer or a bottle of wine and belt out some of your favorite tunes.
-“Party in the USA” must be on the karaoke playlist, so be sure to have your Apple Music playlists ready to go!
+“Party in the USA” must be on the karaoke playlist, so be sure to have your Music playlists ready to go!